FAQ • Frequently asked questions

 - Understand that there is not one universal way to look or be transgender.

 - Use affirming names and pronouns that are appropriate to the person’s gender presentation and identity; If in doubt, ask.
+Create opportunities in your groups and social circles for people to state their preferred pronouns when introductions are made.

 - Don’t make assumptions about transgender people’s sexual orientation, desire for hormonal or medical treatment, or other aspects of their identity or transition plans.
 If you have a reason to know (e.g., you are a physician conducting a necessary physical exam, a nurse providing some kind of intimate care, or you are a person who is interested in dating someone who you think might be transgender), ask.